 I love this article that discusses why one mom is alerting the media really early about her pregnancy.

-Early Pregnancy Tips #3: Enjoy it while it lasts
+Enjoy the first weeks of pregnancy it while it lasts

 Maybe you’ll be a unicorn mom who has no terrible symptoms while pregnant, but I hate to be the bearer of bad news… you will most likely have to deal with some fairly rough aspects of growing human life inside of you at some point.